LightningX VPN Logo

 2. Leak Your IP Address and Personal Info

-If you’re using a free VPN for sensitive tasks like online banking, your private information could be exposed, opening the door to serious security threats.
+If you’re using a free VPN for sensitive tasks like online banking, your private information could be exposed, leaving you vulnerable to serious security threats.

 Most free VPNs rely heavily on advertising to generate revenue.
 That means you’ll likely be bombarded with pop-ups, banners, and full-screen ads while using the app.